nickbabcock/dness/README.md

 #### OpenDNS

 No configuration option are available for OpenDNS.
+It resolves IPv4 addresses by querying "myip.opendns.com" against resolver1.opendns.com and resolver2.opendns.com.